ericide/GoFrp/README.md

 A fast reverse proxy to help you expose a local server behind a NAT or firewall to the internet

- - Lightweight
- - Efficient
  - Save ports, only one port needs to be opened on the server side
  - Full platform support
- - Simple to use and configuration
+ - Easy.
+Simple to use and configuration.
+No need for docker, it runs directly on your machine with minimal memory consumption and cpu consumption, and is also very power efficient

 ## Example